Four Important Stages Of Transition For You And Your Business – In Conversation with Josh Patrick

 • We have the stage two hiring process.
 We have an objective review.
 9.20

-• Susan, you really have a bunch of great tools for each of those stages.
+• Susan, you have a bunch of great tools for each of those stages.
 You want to talk a little bit about some of them that come to mind for you.
 10.30

 • Remember my need to be involved in this process.
 Remember that everything needs to be relevant.
 11.36